dirkjanvw/MoGAAAP/README.md

 ## FAQ

+> [!NOTE]
+> The FAQ still has to be updated with the refactor of the modules in the pipeline.

 ### Q: Where can I see what my pipeline is doing?
 A: The pipeline will print the commands it is running to the terminal.